goinvo/InvoPlaybook/_posts/2014-04-15-prototyping.md

 You don't want to spend too long on technical architecture for the prototype, but if you don't spend enough time you will find yourself with a fragile and stapled together system which is hard to maintain.
 Some common pitfalls with this:
 * Not separating the data from the templates, resulting in a lot of wasted time updating details of the different pages.
 * Not considering reusability of controllers or templates
-* Not identifying how content will get loading
+* Not identifying how content will get loaded

 ## Data
 When someone is evaluating a design they use the data as well as the design elements in the screen to understand the design.
 As such, it is important that your prototype contains real data which tells a story.